Biju Pappan

-Biju Pappan (born 9 March 1969), is a Malayalam actor, his career began in movies in 1991 and continued both in television and films.
-He is well known for his anti-hero roles in Naran and Kayyoppu, which were financial successes.
-He has also appeared in over forty-five films, including box office successes like Chinthamani Kolacase, Achuvinte Amma, etc.
+Biju Pappan (born 9 March 1969), is a Malayalam actor.
+His career began with movies and television serials in the '90s.
+Pappan gained fame by portraying antagonistic characters in various movies, including Naran and Kayyoppu, which were financial successes.
+He has appeared in over forty-five films.

 Early life (1969-90)

-Biju Pappan was born in Kannanmoola, Thiruvananthapuram district, to Late M. P. Padmanabhan, an outstanding Mayor of Thiruvananthapuram Corporation, and M. S. Kumari.
+Biju Pappan was born in Kannanmoola, Thiruvananthapuram district, to Late M. P. Padmanabhan, a former Mayor of Thiruvananthapuram Corporation, and M. S. Kumari.
 He attended the St. Marys school and later enrolled in the junior technical School Nedumangadu.
-He attended Sree Narayana Polytechnic in Kottiyam for his diploma in Civil Engineering.
+Later, Pappan attended Sree Narayana Polytechnic in Kottiyam for his diploma in Civil Engineering.

 He was elected as the General Secretary, cine arts club secretary and sports general secretary of the college.
 He was an inter-poly champion in all throwing events.
-During the college days, he was closely associated with cultural events that inspired him to the world of art and movies.
+During the college days, he was closely associated with cultural events that inspired him to enter the world of art and movies.

 Personal life

-Marriage and family: Biju Pappan married Sheeba on 15 January 1998 and had two sons: Karthik mb and Krishna mb.
+Marriage and family: Biju Pappan married Sheeba on 15 January 1998 and had two sons, Karthik MB and Krishna MB.

 Father: Late Comrade M. P. Padmanabhan, belongs to Mudumbil family, was the legendary councilor for 35 years till his death, who was the five time Mayor of Trivandrum city in different years.
 He is considered as one of the pioneer communist leaders in Kerala; he actively participated in theater arts along with Mr. Madhu, a legendary Malayalam actor.